Course Overview

 Learning Outcomes.

-- Be able to provide emergency care to a patient with injuries to bones, muscles and joints.
+8. Be able to provide emergency care to a patient with bones, muscles and joint injuries.

 Unit 3 First Response Emergency Care of Medical Conditions